Anti-Slavery and Human Trafficking Statement

 Organisational structure and supply chains

-thebigword Group of Companies includes Link Up Mitaka Limited, thebigword Interpreting Services Limited, thebigword International Limited, TBW Global Limited, Gould Tech Solutions Limited, thebigword Overseas Interpreting Limited, thebigword Inc, thebigword Global Communications LLC, thebigword Asia Limited,, thebigword (Beijing) Technology Co.
+thebigword Group and its subsidiaries including Link Up Mitaka Limited, thebigword Interpreting Services Limited, thebigword International Limited, TBW Global Limited, Gould Tech Solutions Limited, thebigword Overseas Interpreting Limited, thebigword Inc, thebigword Global Communications LLC, thebigword Asia Limited,, thebigword (Beijing) Technology Co.
 Limited, Mitaka thebigword KK, thebigword India Private Company Limited, thebigword Deutschland GmbH.

 thebigword is run as an independent company.
 It is a global technology-enabled language solutions provider, delivering translation (written word) and interpreting (spoken word) services to over 2500 public and private sector clients. thebigword employs over 500 people across 10 countries, working with more than 12,000 linguists worldwide. thebigword supply chain primarily comprises the linguists, along with other key service providers.

 We use a wide variety of local, national and international suppliers to source language services and goods for the operation of our business.
 In particular, we work with individual linguists and agencies.
 We believe that our biggest exposure to modern slavery lies in our overseas operations: Especially in Asia including but not limited to: India and China.
 As such, our activities relating to assessing and managing our modern slavery risks focus on our key suppliers in these geographic regions.
 We recognise that the nature of our supply chain can make checking for illegal activity challenging.
 However as explained below, there are a number of checks and safeguards we put in place to reduce the risk of modern slavery and human trafficking occurring in our supply chain.

 Our policy on modern slavery and human trafficking